uniwebcms/framework/README.md

 You are free to use and modify this repository, but if you distribute it (as a template or software package), you must also release your modifications under the same license.

-**Important:** Websites created using Uniweb are NOT considered distributions and do not need to be licensed under GPL.
-The content and sites you build with Uniweb remain yours to license as you choose.
+**Important:** Websites and Foundations created using Uniweb are NOT considered distributions and do not need to be licensed under GPL.
+The content and code you build with Uniweb remain yours to license as you choose.